jamesmacwhite/gedling-borough-council-bin-calendars/API.md

 The API is powered by Cloudflare Workers and the full source code for this worker is available at [worker.js](worker.js).

-You can locally run the Cloudflare Worker through wrangler.
+You can locally run the Cloudflare Worker through wrangler, which is useful for local API testing.

 ```
 npx wrangler dev